-The LPN is a highly respected and vital member of the health care team who provides a wide range of services, focusing on therapeutic, rehabilitative and preventative care for all populations across a diverse range of working environments such as hospitals, primary care clinics, same day surgery clinics, medical offices, extended care facilities, and home health care settings.
-The primary role of an LPN is to provide nursing care for clients experiencing common, well-defined health problems in a structured health care setting.
+A LPN is a highly respected and vital member of a health care team who provides a wide range of services, focusing on therapeutic, rehabilitative and preventative care for all populations across a diverse range of working environments such as hospitals, primary care clinics, same-day surgery clinics, medical offices, extended care facilities, and home health care settings.
+The primary role of a LPN is to provide nursing care for clients experiencing common, well-defined health problems in a structured health care setting.
 In their roles, as members of a disciplinary team, practical nurses actively participate in and subscribe to the legal and ethical tenets of the discipline.

 Graduates of this continuing education program will be eligible to take the National Council Licensing Examination for Practical Nurses (NCLEX-PN.)

 This program will provide you with the opportunity to enter the field of nursing in three consecutive semesters of study.

 If you have any questions, please email us at email@example.com or call 703.822.6523.

 Medical Education Campus

 Springfield, VA 22150

 For teaching opportunities, send your resume to firstname.lastname@example.org.

 - Completed College Application: If you have never taken a class at NOVA or any other Virginia community college, you must complete the Application for Admission online.
 After submitting your application, you will be given a User ID, which you will need when you register.
 Click here for VCCS Online Admissions.

 - Completed LPN Application Form: click on “LPN Information and Admission Packet.”
 Page 11.